YourePrettyGood/PseudoreferencePipeline/README.md

 ## Extra/Special options:

 Several of the jobtypes/tasks have special options available to cope with variations on the standard pipeline, or quirks in GATK.
 Multiple options may be specified by including them in a comma-separated list (no spaces allowed in the list).
 Special options are as follows.
+`iADMD`:
+1. `interleaved`: The single FASTQ file provided is an interleaved FASTQ of paired-end reads (so use BWA's "smart pairing" mode)
+1. `comments`: Include string parts after the first space in the FASTQ header in the output BAM as comments (BWA option -C)

 `IR`:
 1. `misencoded`: FASTQ files from older Illumina sequencers have quality scores encoded as PHRED+64, and this flag converts them to PHRED+33, the standard
 1. `no_markdup`: Uses a BAM in which no duplicates have been marked (e.g. `[PREFIX]_sorted.bam` or `[PREFIX]_realigned.bam`)